 The last dinner served in first class had eleven courses.
 On the last morning, the passengers had Oxford brand marmalade with their breakfast.

-Though this day is probably more an occasion that you observe rather than one that you celebrate, marmalade at breakfast might not go amiss.
+Though this day is probably more an occasion that you observe or commemorate rather than celebrate with marching bands, a nod to the occasion with perhaps marmalade at breakfast might not go amiss.

 Literature & Lore

 First class breakfast menu for the last day, 14th April 1912:

 Fried, Shirred, Poached & Boiled Eggs